SHARE THIS ARTICLE

 31 Oct, 2024

-Morgan Shaw Parker shares the importance of curating diverse teams and going outside your comfort zone.
-To find success, she emphasizes the importance of face-to-face connections, asking questions, and surrounding ourselves with smart people.
+Morgan Shaw Parker, President & COO of the ATL Dream shares the value of curating diverse teams and pushing your comfort zone.
+To find success, she emphasizes face-to-face connections, asking questions, and surrounding ourselves with smart people.

 Voice In Sport